CouncilofLorien/counciloflorien.github.io/docs/cards/L/lesser-spiders.md

 > > _Spiders._ Four strikes.
 > >
 > > {: .fs-3 }
-> > _“As he drew himself nearer, he saw that it was made by spider-webs one behind and over and tangled with another.
+> > _“As he drew nearer, he saw that it was made by spider-webs one behind and over and tangled with another.
 Suddenly he saw, too, that there were spiders huge and horrible sitting in the branches above him...”_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 7/&ndash; 】</div>